jaya1920/jaya1920/README.md

 - 👋 Hi, I’m @jaya1920
-- 👀 I’m interested in creativity & exploring
+- 👀 I’m interested in exploring new stuff
-- 🌱 I’m currently learning C++ & DSA
+- 🌱 I’m currently diving deep into cloud computing, eager to explore and master the intricacies of the cloud.
-- 📫 Reach me VIA linedIn as jaya soni.
+- 📫 Reach me VIA linkedIn as jaya soni.

 <!---
 jaya1920/jaya1920 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.